BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 Grenade Mods, Class Mods, and Relics will still be acquired as per usual - via world drops, chests, and the like.

-### Mod Status

-This mod is still under development.

-* Base game and all story DLC should be good.

-* Headhunter DLCs haven't been touched yet.

-* The mod's not been tested much without Better Loot also active

 Requirements
 ------------